FarhanR675/Algorithmic-Stock-Tracking-Platform/README.md

 # Algorithmic Stock Tracking Platform

 ## Description
 A back-end platform designed to track stock prices and provide key financial metrics.
-This project integrates with the Alpha Vantage API to fetch real-time global stock quotes, and utilizes Java, HttpServer, PostgreSQL, and JUnit to deliver a robust and efficient stock tracking solution.
+This project integrates with the Alpha Vantage API to fetch real-time global stock quotes, and utilizes Java, JavaFX, HttpServer, PostgreSQL, and JUnit to deliver a robust and efficient stock tracking solution.

 ## Table of Contents
 1. [Installation](#installation)